-For further advice on administration of medicines, please contact your pharmacist or nurse.
+For further advice on administration of medicines, please contact your Pharmacist or Nutrition Nurse.

 Methods of flushing the tube

 Using ENFit syringe for flushing.

 Connect the ENFit syringe to the medication port of the giving set.
 Turn the medication port to 90° in order to administer water or medication.